 Area Under Study

-During the planning phase, DDP will explore cap options within the Study Area, which extends from 3rd Avenue on the west to Brush Street on the east.
-Throughout initial phases of engagement, the team will collect feedback on potential overbuild options and design elements for each segment.
+During the planning phase, DDP explored cap options within the Study Area, which extends from 3rd Avenue on the west to Brush Street on the east.
+Throughout initial phases of engagement, the team collected feedback on potential overbuild options and design elements for each segment.

-This planning phase will also consider a larger Benefit and Impact Area in which potential positive and negative effects from the overbuild options will be assessed.
+This planning phase will considered a larger Benefit and Impact Area in which potential positive and negative effects from the overbuild options were assessed.

 What is a Highway Cap?